ThePoorPilot/Unofficial-Spotify/README.md

 # Disclaimer
 As always, there is no copyright infringement itended here.
 This repository exposes no source code and all files are publicly available through spotify packages(debian and flatpak).

-There are some minor modifications made(namely to the postinst in Debian) Such modifications only comment out parts of spotify code, which is the best I could do to respect copyright.
+There are some minor modifications made(namely to the postinst in Debian).
+Such modifications only comment out parts of spotify code, which is the best I could do to respect copyright.